bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 The empty alignment should appear in the **Partitions** tab, named `empty` and containing a single nucleotide site for a single taxon.

 Most of the default tabs in BEAUti relate to inferring the phylogeny, which we will not be doing, so we can skip straight to the **Priors** tab.
 It's worth remembering that a lot of the default parameters in BEAUti are set up for analyses very different to ours, so it's worth checking these thoroughly.

+## Setting up the Fossilised-Birth-Death Skyline analysis
+As with the exponential coalscent model, many of the features we will need in our XML file are not yet implemented in BEAUti, but we will start our analyses by creating XML files in BEAUti.

+### Creating the Analysis Files with BEAUti
+As before, we need to start by uploading our dummy `.nexus` file as an alignment.

+>In the **Partitions** panel, import the nexus file with the empty alignment by navigating to **File > Import Alignment** in the menu and then finding the `empty.nexus` file on your computer, *or* drag and drop the file into the **BEAUti** window.

+The empty alignment should appear in the **Partitions** tab, named `empty` and containing a single nucleotide site for a single taxon.

+Once again, we will skip straight to the **Priors** tab.

 >Select the **Priors** tab and choose **Birth Death Skyline BDSParam** as the tree prior.